DanielThomas/virtual-threads-cluster-aware/README.md

 See https://mail.openjdk.org/pipermail/loom-dev/2024-September/007161.html for background.

-Benchmark run on an AWS EC2 `m7a.8xlarge` instance:
+Benchmarks run on an AWS EC2 `m7a.8xlarge` instance:

 ```
 # JMH version: 1.37